-- Unparalleled maps identifying the most critical areas for biodiversity conservation in the contiguous United States
+- Unparalleled maps identifying areas of biodiversity importance critical to preventing extinctions in the contiguous United States

-- Habitat models for over 2,000 at-risk species that NatureServe can adapt to support your management needs
+- Habitat models for over 2,200 at-risk species that NatureServe can adapt to support a wide range of management needs

 - Products include data for a taxonomically and ecologically diverse set of species, including vascular plants, aquatic invertebrates, and pollinating insects—as well as vertebrates.